Carla-de-Beer/spring-6-rest-mvc/README.md

     ```
 * With a suitable database workbench, manually create the required database schema and operational user with the script
   provided in `src/scripts/mysql-init.sql`.
-* Use the `mylocalsql` profile when excuting the main class in order to have the database managed by Flyway, and
+* Use the `localmysql` profile when excuting the main class in order to have the database managed by Flyway, and
   validated by Hiberate.
 Additional beer data entries are added to the database by means of a CSV upload.

 The project is based on the following Spring Framework Guru Udemy tutorial: